oracle/graalpython/docs/user/README.md

 ## Gradle

-1. Create a Java application with Gradle using the command below and follow the prompts (select a build script language, select a test framework, and so on):
+1. Create a Java application with Gradle using the command below and follow the prompts (select the Groovy build script language, select a test framework, and so on):
     ```bash
     gradle init --type java-application \
                 --project-name interop  \